Mouse Exterminator Cost: 2026 Pricing Guide

 | Annual contract | $300 – $600/year | Initial treatment + quarterly visits; year-round warranty |

 If you call an exterminator twice per year at $200 per visit, that is $400 with no ongoing warranty.
 An annual contract at $450 covers initial treatment plus quarterly monitoring and typically includes a guarantee that the company will return at no charge if mice reappear.
 For homes with seasonal mouse pressure, the annual contract is usually the better value.
+Learn more about how often you should schedule pest control to maintain protection year-round.

 Why Exclusion Matters More Than Trapping